donno/donno.github.io/docs/_drafts/2023-12-31-end-of-year.md

     * Touch Your Heart - Season 1
     * Unstable - Season 1
     * Love to Hate You - Season 1

+## Music

+### Artists
+* British India
+* Say Hi
+* She & Him
+* San Cisco
+* BUMP OF CHICKEN (Theme song for Spy vs Family)

+## Top Tracks

+* Lollipop (Candyman) - Aqua
+* Doctor Jones - Aqua
+* I Can Make You Love Me - British India
+* Wrong Direction - British India
+* Better Off Alone - Alice Deejay

+For Lollipop, the catalyst for listening to that was a clip of Magnus Carlsen playing chess while hanging out with the Botez sisters (Chess streamers) with the song in the background.

+For British India, I don't really remember listening to the songs themselves it must have more been Spotify got stuck on a playlist.
+Likewise for Better Off Alone but that might have been it was a feature on a  playlist that also included several Ace of Base songs.

 # Things for 2024
 I only did two of the items on last years TODO list for 2023 which were